datadave/GADS9-NYC-Spring2014-Lectures/lessons/lesson13_kmeans/README.md

 Machine clustering is used to categorize the web, understand galaxies, organize genetic, segment customers, classify mental illness, and detect disease patterns, to name just a few applications.

-K Means is a very simple algorithm for classifying that works well and is by far the most widely used.
+K Means is a very simple algorithm for clustering that works well and is by far the most widely used.

 Here's some resources to get started: